Definition and Example of a Blend Fund

 How Do Blend Funds Work?

 A blend fund is designed to merge growth and value investment styles into one investment vehicle.
 The purpose of a blend fund is to diversify the equity portion of an investor's portfolio.
-There are two basic ways to make money from the stocks: the first is through an increase in a company's share price; the second is through dividend payments.
-Both of these are important for long-term gains and building wealth, so blend funds seek to make it easier to reap the perks of both.
+There are two basic ways to make money from the stocks: through an increase in a company's share price and through dividend payments, both of which are important for long-term gains and building wealth.
+Blend funds seek to make it easier to reap the advantages of both.

 Blend funds have wide appeal, but they're not for everyone.
 Here are the types of investors who may find what they're looking for in blend funds: